elegos/mc-fabric-waypoint/README.md

 This mod allows the players to add their waypoints and follow them with a centered top locator, including arrows indicating if the waypoint is above or below the player him/herself.

+## Installation

+This is a client-server mod, and thus needs to be installed on both of them.

 ## Commands

 - `/waypoint name` activates the waypoint called "name".
 If quoted, spaces might be used aswell.